Chapter 1: Autumn Dark

 The constable manoeuvred between the two of them and grabbed hold of Jack’s arm as well.
 He increased his pace, practically dragging them toward the car.
-As they neared the vehicle, its emergency lights flashed in quick succession.
+As they neared the vehicle its emergency lights flashed in quick succession.
 The constable released them as his hands shot to his face to protect his eyes.
-As he jerked away from the light, Jack heard the constable hiss, like some kind of animal.
+As he jerked away from the light, the constable hissed, like some kind of animal.
 Then the voice in Jack’s ear, his own voice, came back again.
 This time it said: Run!

 Jack felt a strong impulse to take Harriett by the arm and bolt.
 But he didn’t.
 He resisted the urge.
 Why should he run?
 The children’s home might not be much but he still wanted to know why they were being taken away from the only home they had.
 Run! the voice hissed again, this time more urgent.
 Again, Jack felt an overwhelming impulse to flee.
 He felt very confused.
 He didn’t know what was going on.

 He looked to the constable, to ask him again what was happening, just as the thin man shied away from another flash of light.
-For a split second, Jack saw a look of sheer malevolent hatred in the constable’s eyes and a faint green glow.
-The voice yelled once more: Run!
+For a split second, the constable’s eyes glowed faintly green, a look of sheer malevolent hatred.
+The voice in Jack’s head yelled once more: Run!
 Run now!

 This time Jack couldn’t resist.
 He grabbed Harriett by the arm and ran.
 Harriett resisted at first, but Jack pulled her with such force that she was dragged along after him, her gangly legs working overtime.